darwinanddavis/DataPortfolio/index.md

 ### I like my data diverse, my methods clean, my analyses reproducible, and my outputs open access.

-### I’m a computational modeller at Emory University working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling with large environmental and geolocation data.
+### I’m a computational modeller using programming, mapping, and my own research tools to crack diverse data analysis problems, from simulation modelling of human disease risk to spatial risk mapping.

 ### The header tabs show my current projects, publications, and presentations.
 Below are links to my digital footprint.